utkarshg6/helpful/Git.md

 ### Applying Stashes

-- This command makes stashed changes appear again, ready to be further modified and commited.
+- This command makes stashed changes appear again, ready to be further modified and committed.
-- After running this command tou can make new modifications if necessary and then commit.
+- After running this command you can make new modifications if necessary and then commit.

 ```zsh
 git stash apply {stash-code}